CtrlK

 Progressive Disclosure

-Well-structured with clear sections progressing from overview to quick starts to detailed parameters.
-References to example files, in-repo source paths, external API docs, and the central skills bundle are clearly signaled and one level deep.
-Navigation is easy and content is appropriately split.
+Well-structured with clear sections progressing from quick starts to parameters to gotchas.
+References to example files, in-repo source paths, and external docs are clearly signaled and one level deep.
+The layered API reference section is particularly well-organized for discovery.

 3 / 3